• the firm

 ▪ After immediate medical needs have been met, report the accident and injuries to the cruise ship’s security officer or safety officer.
 Request a copy of the report once it is completed.
 A well drafted report should document the particulars of the accident… date, time, location, what happened, description of injuries, how the injuries arose, who was present, etc.

 ▪ Take down names of witnesses and their contact information.
 Try to include a home address or post office box, telephone and e-mail.
-It could be difficult to get in touch with someone after the ship docks.
-On some of the larger 3,000 - 4,000 passenger vessels, it could take to get touch even after the accident in the remaining days until docking.
+It could be difficult to get in touch with witnesses after the ship docks.
+On some of the larger 3,000 to 4,000-passenger vessels, it could even be difficult to re-establish contact with a witness in the remaining days before docking.

 ▪ Take photographs of your injuries.
 If there are lacerations, punctures, stitches, contusions, swollen ankles or wrists, photograph them… or ask a friend to do so.